juanj01127/IT180_TeamProject1/README.md

 Welcome to our project repository!
 Here, we will be hosting all of our project files.

-Guideline on how the work process should be:
+**Guideline on how the work process should be:**
--Add Code on your testing branch.
+- Add Code on your testing branch.
--Merge to develop.
+- Merge to develop.
--If everything works ok, I will merge to Main branch.
+- If everything works ok, I will merge to Main branch.

 ## Predictive Modeling for Future Performance